azukiapp/azk/docs/content/en/faq/README.md

 ##### Inside the Azkfile.js, what's the difference between image, provision and command?

-The `image` property defines which docker binary image is going to be used as the starting point for the system setup. `provision` is executed the first time the system is raised, and` command` defines how to start the system so that it is exposed to the user, or to another system.
+The `image` property defines which docker binary image is going to be used as the starting point for the system setup. `provision` is executed once before the system is started, and` command` defines how to start the system so that it is exposed to the user or to another system.

 ##### Why should I use the images suggested by `azk init`?